 Rate assigned when you open a CD account.
 The original interest rate is listed on your CD account receipt and statement.

-An overdraft item is when you do not have enough available funds in your account to cover an item and we authorize and pay the item and overdraw your account.
-An NSF:Returned item is when we decline and return the item unpaid.
-See your Deposit Agreement and DisclosuresDeposit Agreement and Disclosures and Personal Schedule of FeesPersonal Schedule of Fees for additional information.
+An overdraft item occurs when you do not have enough available funds in your account to cover an item and we authorize and pay the item, overdrawing your account.
+Please refer to the Deposit Agreement and DisclosuresDeposit Agreement and Disclosures and Personal Schedule of FeesPersonal Schedule of Fees for more details.

 The unique number you must use to access your account at an ATM or make a purchase with a debit card.
 Your ATM number should always be kept confidential.